tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When this message will be sent:

-> This message is the first handshake message the client can send after receiving the server's Finished This message is only sent if the server requests a certificate.
+> This message is the first handshake message the client can send after receiving the server's Finished.
+This message is only sent if the server requests a certificate.
 If no suitable certificate is available, the client MUST send a certificate message containing no certificates.
 That is, the certificate_list structure has a length of zero.
 If the client does not send any certificates,